bjoernf73/DryDeploy/README.md

 # DryDeploy.ps1

 ## SYNOPSIS
-DryDeploy is a bridge between deployment technologies.
+DryDeploy is an indecent, promiscuous deployment orchestrator - thrashing traditional values of selecting a mate and sticking with it - swinging among available technologies.

+Do you really want to marry an automation platform?
+What if you
+could use any technology for what it is good, scrapping it for what it is bad?

 A complete autodeploy of an information system may require you to use a variety of technologies.
+For instance, Terraform is great for configuring any cloud platform and instantiate your resources, but it's inside-OS-capabilities are breathtakenly bad.
-For instance, DSC (Desired
+DSC
-State Configuration) is great for configuring Windows roles, but does not operate well (or at all) against your platform provider.
+(Desired State Configuration) is great for configuring Windows roles, but does nothing for your platform provider.
+You may want
-You may need to use Packer to automate customization of your templates, and Terraform to instantiate them.
+to use Packer to automate creation of templates for your platform, and SaltStack to manage packages within OS's.

+What hinders you to use all of them?
+Must you chose?
+Nope!

-Common for DSC, Terraform and Packer is that:
+Common for DSC, Terraform, Packer and SaltStack is that:
  - you create one or more file containing your configuration, using variables for environment specific values and secrets
  - when you deploy, you suppply the tool with the path to the config, and all the variables that the configuration needs.
+ - ...and you don't need a specific platform.

  Manually, this is a pretty tedious task, given that you must do this for every action that configures some part of your role, for every